 Third, the materials required to manufacture a piece of equipment may no longer be readily available or in other terms become obsolete.

 IT Product life cycle

 All electronic devices and systems are subject to the product life cycle.
 As products evolve into updated versions, they require parts and technology distinct from their predecessors.
-However, the earlier versions of the product often still need to be maintained throughout their life cycle.
+However, the earlier versions of the product often still need to be maintained throughout their Product life cycle.
 As the new product becomes predominant, there are fewer resources available to repair or fix the earlier versions and the technology becomes outdated.

-There are 6 distinct phases of a product’s life cycle: Introduction, Growth, Maturity, Saturation, Decline, and Phase Out.
+There are 6 distinct phases of a managed product’s life cycle: Introduction, Growth, Maturity, Saturation, Decline, and Phase Out.
 Once a product completes Phase Out it is considered Discontinued.
 In this fast-paced technology age era, the product life cycle is becoming shorter and shorter.

-Mitigation / Alleviation Efforts
+Mitigation / Alleviation Efforts for DMSMS

-DMSMS is managed through various risk mitigation efforts, both during the manufacturing of a product as well as later in the product life cycle.
+strategic management of DMSMS is managed through various risk mitigation efforts, both during the manufacturing of a product as well as later in the product life cycle.
 DMSMS is a hot topic in the Defence industry, military supply where the usable lifetime of an electronic system may far exceed the availability of the components used to produce that system.

 Signs and symptoms of a DMSMS Problems/issue are:

 - Notification of a part that will be discontinued in the future.

 - A system that uses a unique part that can only be produced by a single manufacturer.